hypoxia125/Carrier-Strike/docs/Creating Your Own Mission.md

 These are optional systems that you can place.
 To enjoy the full Carrier Strike experience, you should use all systems.

 **Carrier Strike - Add Vehicle**
-- Place as many as you want (do not sync with anything).
+- Place as many as you want (sync with a base vehicle - module will handle deletion).
-- Provide the classes and direction.
-You can use a dummy vehicle to determine placement and direction, just remember to delete them after.
+- Position and direction will be pulled by synced vehicle

 **Carrier Strike - Add Reactor**
 - Place as many of these as you want for each team (BLUFOR, OPFOR).